 3. How to get FC Barcelona season ticket?

 It is now also possible to get a season ticket from someone if they transfer their card to you.
-It is supposed to be free but of course there are many offers online with prices starting from around 2000 EUR.
-Remember that purchasing the right to an asiento is illegal.
+The club charges 3 times the yearly fee of a season ticket plus you need to pay the person selling the abono.
+There are many offers online with prices starting from around 2000 EUR.
+So altogether be prepared to spend around 4000 EUR to skip the waiting list.

 No there isn’t.
-You can even sign up newborn up if you wish.
-Also, children younger than six years old can register for free and children from 6-14 years old only pay some of the yearly fee.
+You can even sign up a newborn if you wish.
+Also, children younger than six years old can register for free and children from 6-14 years old only pay some of the yearly fees.

-As you see the topic of becoming an FC Barcelona member is not the easiest one and I wanted to create the best and most up-to-date guide you’ll find on the internet.
-I hope you found it helpful and who knows, maybe you’ll take part in the next elections which should take place in 2026?
+As you see the topic of becoming an FC Barcelona member is quite complex and I wanted to create the best and most up-to-date guide you’ll find on the internet.
+Luckily, after Laporta took charge of the office the 3-year waiting period is no longer required and you don’t have to be at Camp Nou in person unless you want to.
+I hope you found my guide helpful and who knows, maybe you’ll take part in the next elections.